They Don’t Know What They’re Doing (Luke 23:18-43)

 As we read this passage we saw two groups of people who didn't get it.
 The first is unique to Luke's gospel; the other group appears in the other gospels.

 Luke describes the first group of people who didn't understand what was happening in verse 27: "A large number of people followed him, including women who mourned and wailed for him."
 Who are these people?
 Two groups.
 The first is just a crowd of people following along, likely curious to see what happens to Jesus.
 The second group consists of women who are mourning what's happening to Jesus.
 They're sad because of what's happening to Jesus.
 This is admirable.
-It continues what's true all throughout Luke: women are highlighted as important.
+Women are highlighted as important throughout the book of Luke.
 Women are given a very high profile in Luke's gospel, and are presented in a very favorable light.
 Not once in Luke's gospel, or the other synoptic gospels (Matthew and Mark) is a woman hostile to Jesus.
 So you get a very favorable impression of these women.

 But Jesus speaks to them, and what he says is something that we need to hear if we are to understand the cross: